The Best Books About South American Football

 Football and National Identity in Twentieth-Century Argentina, Mark Orton

-A new book out in 2023 and one which I am yet to read, but it looks like a belter.
+Orton’s book came out in 2023, I am yet to read it, but it looks like a belter.
 An academic study of how football became the “key cultural signifier of national identity in Argentina” and how the game helped shape the perception of the nation at home and abroad.

 RELATED Podcast: Football Under Dictatorship in South America